Tuesday, October 14, 2025

 The first task upon entering the backcountry camping area was to stop in the cooking area and raise the bear bags.
 Right after we took off our packs, a feeling of extreme fatigue came over me.
 My legs wavered and almost buckled.
 Luckily, I regained my footing.
 The hike was only one of many factors leading to this state of affairs.
 Traveling is a lot of work, from getting one's life in order prior to the trip, to packing and repacking, to looking for places to dispose of greywater at Avalanche Creek Campground, to taking too long to break down camp, to driving Going to the Sun Road behind a rental sedan operated by a European who probably hadn't driven a vehicle in years, to waiting for the backcountry safety orientation video at the Many Glacier Visitor Center to finish.
 Furthermore, I'm an early bird with an internal clock still on Eastern Time (whereas Emma is a night owl on Mountain Time).
 I scrambled to do all my camp tasks—tent, bear bag, etc—as efficiently as possible, fearing that if I took a break I would fall asleep and not awaken until morning.

 In the morning, Poia Lake had quite a bit of wave action for such a small body of water, bordered by barren peaks with patches of snow.
 I painted the scene in water color, the field medium of artist-explorers of yore.
 I had deliberated at the trailhead over whether to bring my field sketchbook and ultimately ruled in its favor.
-Emma, wearing pink flip flops, slipped and fell near the lake, acquiring a cut on her foot to add to blisters from hiking (in hiking boots).
+Emma, wearing pink flip flops, slipped and fell near the lake, acquiring a cut on her foot.
+She also gained several blisters the next day from hiking (in hiking boots) or her injured foot.
 I felt like all the wilderness adventure camps I partook in as a youth had been validated, with their warnings against flip flops.
 Nevertheless, Emma is still bringing the pink flip flops next time she goes camping.

 Our first encounter with a black bear occurred around noon.
 We were talking to a thru-hiker and eating PBJs in the backcountry cooking area, all packed up and soon to start the hike out.
 I saw something to the left out of the corner of my eye.